So you’re thinking of adopting lean manufacturing at your workplace, huh?

 5S is a five-step process.
 Each step was originally named with a Japanese word beginning with the letter “S.” The English translations also begin with the letter “S,” conveniently.

-We’ve got the steps explained for you below.
+We’ve got the steps explained for you below, plus you can download our What Is 5S? infographic.

 Step 1: Sort (Seiri)